SNapier/ESP32-Nagios-NRDP/README.md

 5. Sens4 = Example of State (Unknown)
 6. Sens5 = Example of State determined by evaluatated thresholds

-# Chenge to your needed settings
+# Change to your needed settings
 YourSSID
 YourPassword
 hostname